Neustadt, Westerwaldkreis: Economy and infrastructure

+Neustadt is served by the local bus lines 483 (Bad Marienberg - Rennerod), 484 (Rennerod - Westerburg) and 972 (Zehnhausen - Liebenscheid).

+Neustadt is located in the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 445.

 Right near the municipality run Bundesstraßen 54, linking Limburg an der Lahn with Siegen, and 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund-Hanau), some 18 km away.

 The train station Niederroßbach-Neustadt was located at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), which is out of service for passenger trains, today the nearest accessibility to train service is Westerburg station at the Limburg-Altenkirchen railway (RB90).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.